brain-facens/YOLOv6/models/README.md

-Here you will put the .onnx template
+Here you will put the .onnx model